 When done, run the

-Test-StressPowerShell tool on it.
+Test-StressPowerShell cmdlet on it.

-Test-stresscmdlet simulates heavy transactional load on a specified cache to monitor NCache performance under stress in a given environment.
+Test-Stresscmdlet simulates heavy transactional load on a specified cache to monitor NCache performance under stress in a given environment.

 Test-Stress tool inside your client machine, follow these steps:

 From Start, open Windows PowerShell.

 Execute the following command in the PowerShell window with your cache cluster name.

 Test-Stress -CacheName demoClusteredCache